zaceno/kday-nobuild/5-microframeworks/demo.md

 - ...that are _much_ smaller => better for performance
 - ...that don't lock you in to an ecosystem.
 - ...that let you DIY more and that's not so bad.
 Transferable skills.
-- less code => you can study/hack/fork it yourself
+- ...with code that is easy to understand/hack/fork

 Problems: